keras-team/autokeras/mkdocs/docs/graph.md

 **end_id**: The convolutional layer ID, after which to end the skip-connection.

 ###produce_model
-Build a new Keras model based on the current graph.
+Build a new model based on the current graph.